 Over 6500 responses had been received by Elmbridge Council by the time the consultation closed on 30th September.
 85% had chosen Option 4 which would optimise development of urban land and not use any Green Belt sites, delivering about 45% less than the Government target for new homes.
 1259 responses had come from Cobham residents, with 94% selecting Option 4.
 401 replies were from Stoke D’Abernon and 488 from Oxshott.
 There was overwhelming support for retaining the Green Belt and a strong expression of the need for better infrastructure, especially roads.

 Timescales for future steps were uncertain but Councillor Browne gave an indication of how things might go.
-There was likely to be a formal report on the outcome to Elmbridge Cabinet in November.
+There was likely to be a formal report on the outcome to Elmbridge Cabinet in November 2019.
 There would then be further stages including more consultation.
-The new draft Local Plan would probably be available around June 2020 with adoption of the Plan in about autumn 2021.
+The new draft Local Plan might be available around June 2020 with adoption of the Plan in about autumn 2021.

-(Click here to see a PDF of the advice the CDRA gave about how to respond to the Consulation, which closed at the end of September).
+(Click here to see a PDF of the advice the CDRA gave about how to respond to the Consultation, which closed at the end of September 2019).

 If you would like to see a full list of the topics Surrey County Council is currently consulting on, those it has completed and the outcomes then go to www.surreysays.co.uk